What is DHA?

 The best part?
-Algal oil is allowable regardless of how you eat!
+Algal supplements are allowable regardless of how you eat!
 Vegans and vegetarians can finally rejoice!

 The difference between vegan DHA supplements and “regular” DHA supplements is that vegan DHA sources do not involve killing any living creatures.
-Consuming “regular” DHA means that a mussel, a fish, or even a seal had to die so that you could get omega-3.
+Consuming “regular” DHA supplements means that a mussel, a fish, or even a seal had to die so that you could get omega-3.
 The harvesting practices for these sources are often terrible for the environment on top of everything else.
 They may also have different pricing levels.

-Instead, vegan DHA gets you the vital nutrition you need without doing any harm.
+Instead, vegan DHA supplements gets you the vital nutrition you need without doing any harm.

 Where Can You Get Vegan DHA?

-You can get vegan DHA by eating seeds or by taking supplements.
+You can get vegan DHA by eating seeds or by taking supplements or gummy vitamins.
 If you want optimum health, however, seeds may not be your best bet since they also contain high amounts of inflammation-inducing omega-6 fatty acids.

 If you opt for supplements, we recommend one derived from algal oil.
-Diet Standards makes a vegan DHA supplement for pregnant women in this way.
+Diet Standards makes vegan DHA supplements for pregnant women in this way.
 These supplements may be of higher quality than generic options found at Walmart.

-Why is Taking DHA Even More Important for a Vegan?
+Why is it Even More Important for a Vegan?

 Most people need DHA supplements.
 In fact, some studies estimate that only about 2% of people get enough from diet alone.

-So is choosing a vegan DHA supplement an inferior choice?
+So is choosing vegan DHA supplements an inferior choice?

-In fact, algal oil is probably the best overall option for a DHA supplement.
-It is harvested in an environmentally conscious way.
+In fact, algal oil is probably the best overall option for certified DHA supplements.
+It is harvested in an environmentally-conscious way.
 It is easily absorbed.
 It has a very low risk of contamination.

 The fact that it is vegan-friendly too is only the icing on the cake!

 Have you ever had an avocado?
-A tomato? a potato?
+A tomato?
+Recipes with potatoes?

 Good.
 Then you’ve had vegan food.

-Only 2% of the population has adequate DHA intake, so a supplement would help most people.
+Only 2% of the population has adequate DHA intake, so supplements or gummy vitamins would help most people.
 Although non-vegans could take fish oil or other types of supplements, algal oil will still be lower in toxins and more environmentally friendly.
 Since it is just as easily absorbed, both vegans and non-vegans can enjoy the benefits of taking algal oil-based DHA supplements.

-DHA is one of the main building blocks of your brain, eyes, and skin.
+DHA provides one of the main building blocks of your brain, eyes, and skin.
 It is critical to overall health.
 Research and newsletters support the work of DHA, including:

-On top of all of that, DHA can help with mental health and reproductive health for both men and women.
+- Supplements with DHA can also help with mental health and reproductive health for both men and women.